How can I tell if I’ve got COVID-19?

 All information follows CDC guidelines as of 04/10/20, but please check the CDC website for the most current information.
 This assessment tool is not intended to replace professional physician review or recommendations and does not provide treatment for any disease or condition.

 In the two weeks before you felt sick, have you been in contact with someone diagnosed with COVID-19 or visited a place (i.e. nursing home facility, assisted living facility) where COVID-19 is spreading?

-Do you currently have symptoms that may be due to COVID-19 including difficulty breathing, cough, sore throat, fever, repeated shaking with chills, muscle pain, headache, or new loss of smell or taste?
+Do you currently have symptoms that may be due to COVID-19 including fatigue, difficulty breathing, cough, sore throat, fever, repeated shaking with chills, muscle or body aches, headache, congestion or runny nose, nausea or vomiting, diarrhea, or new loss of smell or taste?

 Do you have severe symptoms such as feeling very ill, noticeably short of breath, blue-colored lips or face, chest pain, light-headedness, confusion, uncontrollable shaking, or any other worrisome symptoms for which you would typically seek immediate medical attention at an urgent care or emergency room?

 This is where the final message will go.

 Please note that information provided by the online COVID-19 assessment is offered only as helpful educational information as a self-assessment of your symptoms.
 This self-assessment does not replace professional physician evaluation or recommendations and does not provide treatment for any disease or condition, including COVID-19.
 Any suggestions or guidance provided is based on the accuracy of information entered and CDC guidelines, which are subject to change.
 If you are concerned about your immediate health or any changes in your condition, seek immediate medical attention and do not delay based on this educational information.